A complete guide to startup taxes

 Penalty Taxes

-Most tax penalties are based on the amount of tax owed, and the amounts increase relative to this.
-But there are some exceptions around international information returns notably Form 5472, Form 5471, Form 8938 and Fincen 114 (FBAR) reports.
-Form 5472 is required to be filed for reporting US financial transactions of a foreign owner of a US corporation, and for every Foreign Owned Disregarded Entities (FODEs), which means US LLCs owned 100% by a foreign person or company.
-For C-Corps this is only required when the foreign shareholder makes or receives payments to the US corporation, but for FODEs this is required every year, even if there are zero transactions.
-The penalty for not filing form 5472 is $25,000, and this is a very difficult penalty to get waived it is assessed, thus it is best to always file tax returns on time.
-Form 5471 is the tax return filed to report activities of a foreign subsidiary of a US company, and arguably the most complex tax form under current US tax law, and carries a hefty $10,000 fine for missing this or making mistakes.
-Form 8938 and FBAR must be filed every year for reporting foreign bank accounts when held by the US company or subsidiary, and also has $10,000 minimum fines for missing this.
+Most tax penalties are based on the amount of startup taxes owed, and the penalty amounts increase relative to this.
+However, there are some exceptions around international information returns, notably Form 5472, Form 5471, Form 8938, and FinCEN 114 (FBAR) reports.
+Form 5472 is required to be filed for reporting U.S. financial transactions of a foreign owner of a U.S. corporation and for every Foreign-Owned Disregarded Entities (FODEs), meaning U.S. LLCs owned 100% by a foreign person or company.
+For C-Corps, this is only required when the foreign shareholder makes or receives payments to the US corporation, but for FODEs, this is required every year, even if there are zero transactions.

 Getting Your Startup Finances Organized

-The first step in getting the most advantageous tax treatment for your startup is getting organized.
-Until you know how much tax is owed, you won't know how much savings you need.
-Ideally you set up a system that allows you to stay organized throughout the year so you can also make accurate projections of what your future tax liabilities will be.
-For many clients we do bookkeeping set up services to help create a custom chart of accounts and get everything synced with your business bank account.
+Getting organized is the first step in getting the most advantageous tax treatment for your startup.
+Until you know the amount of startup taxes are owed, you won’t know how much savings you need.
+Ideally, you should set up a system that allows you to stay organized throughout the year to make accurate projections of your future tax liabilities.

-Balancing the sheets
+Balancing the Sheets

 Assets

 The top half of the balance sheet is what is considered assets, or positive elements of what the business owns.
-The main items that go in here are cash, amounts due to the business, and physical goods and property owned less any depreciation amounts.
-Intangibles such as goodwill or intellectual property that has been purchased can also show up on the top of the balance sheet.Values of property such as real estate or vehicles is reduced by depreciation amounts with the asset side.
-Biological assets such as trees and farm animals can also be listed here.
-Intangible assets such as patents and trademarks or goodwill from purchasing a business also go in the asset category.
+The main items that are accounted for here are cash, amounts owed to the business, and physical goods and property owned minus any depreciation amounts.
+Intangibles, such as goodwill or intellectual property that has been purchased, can also show up on the top of the balance sheet.
+Values of property, such as real estate or vehicles, are reduced by depreciation amounts with the asset side.
+Biological assets, such as trees and farm animals, can also be listed here.
+Intangible assets. such as patents and trademarks or goodwill from purchasing a business, also belong in the asset category.

 Liabilities

 The lower half of the balance sheet contains liabilities, or what the company owes to others.
 This lower half must balance with the top half and end in the same amount, which is why it is known as a balance sheet.
-This lower half includes liabilities such as loans the company owes to others, and retained earnings.
+Additionally, this lower half includes business liabilities, such as loans the company owes to others and retained earnings.
 For tax purposes, the liabilities section also contains shareholder equity or capital contributions.
 This can be a tricky balance sheet subject.

-Once forming a corporation it is a complex decisions for how shareholders want to inject capital into the company.
-Capital contributions can be made directly to the company to increase basis, but if more than one owner this can create problems of unequal contributions.
-Thus often there is additional stock issued in exchange for capital contributed, or the amounts are treated as loans from shareholders with formal agreements drawn up in either case. .
+Once a corporation is formed, a complex decision must be made about how shareholders want to inject capital into the company.
+Capital contributions can be made directly to the company to increase the basis, but having more than one owner can create problems of unequal contributions.
+Thus, additional stock is often issued in exchange for capital contributed, or the amounts are treated as loans from shareholders, with formal agreements drawn up in either case.

 Cash Accounting